 Whale Watching in Sydney

-Cape Solander in Botany Bay National Park has a viewing platform and is known as one of the best whale-watching locations in Sydney.
+Cape Solander in Botany Bay National Park is one of the best whale-watching locations in Sydney and has a public viewing platform for you to enjoy the experience.
 The site is also part of a long-running whale-counting volunteer program running each June and July.

 Australia is one of the best countries in the world for whale watching as more than 50 percent of the planet's cetaceans - otherwise known as whales, dolphins and porpoises - are found here.
-Nine species of baleen whales and 36 species of toothed whales make their home in Aussie waters, and research suggests new species may well be found here in the future.
+Nine species of baleen whales and 36 species of toothed whales make their home in Australian waters.

 Today, whales, dolphins and porpoises are protected in Australian waters, and thanks to conservation measures, whale populations have steadily increased since the late 1970s.
 Whale numbers are now plentiful as they travel along NSW's east coast.